lichaozhy/tjucs-airank-2025/document/model/03383a4f-37a0-4046-80f1-52b61dc452a7/README.md

 size:
   - 7
 author:
-  - University of Hong Kong
+  - The University of Hong Kong
 qa:
   - 2D
 dimension: